 Remote domains in Exchange Online

-There are many reasons why you might want to control the types and the format of messages that your users send to domains outside of your Exchange Online domain in Microsoft Office 365.
-Here are some of those reasons:
+There are many reasons why you might want to control the types and the format of messages that your users send from Exchange Online to recipients in external domains.
+For example:

-You don't want to let your users forward messages to people on other domains.
+You don't want to let your users forward messages to recipients in other domains.

-You work with an organization from whom you don't want to receive automatic messages, such as non-delivery reports and out-of-office replies.
+You work with an organization that you don't want to receive automatic messages from (for example, non-delivery reports and out-of-office replies).